twolfson/sublime-hooks/README.md

 At this step, all text will be selected, demonstrating the hook and command were run.

-Examples of project and language hooks can be [found below][examples].
+Examples of user, project, and language hooks can be [found below][examples].

 [examples]: #examples